 Bernese dialect music and literature

 Bernese German (Bärndütsch) has a well-established reputation as a dialect with different regional variations and sociolects (Matten English, patrician Bernese German).
 It is an aspect of regional identity and is of great importance for creative activities.
-Even though Bernese German is mainly a spoken language, it has a comparatively extensive literature that is still popular today.
+Even though Bernese German is mainly a spoken language, there is a comparatively extensive body of popular literature and music.

-While the first wave of the dialect movement began around 1900, with Otto von Greyerz, Simon Gfeller and Carl Albert Loosli, the second wave of what is also known as the ‘modern dialect’ broke new ground in the 1960s, with Walter Vogt, Kurt Marti and Ernst Eggimann.
-At the same time, Mani Matter was composing his songs in Bernese German, playfully toying with words and ideas.
-His chansons have long achieved the status of folk songs, and have been included in anthologies.
+While the first wave of the dialect movement began around 1900 with Otto von Greyerz, Simon Gfeller and Carl Albert Loosli, the second wave, the ‘modern dialect’ around Walter Vogt, Kurt Marti and Ernst Eggimann, broke new ground in the 1960s.
+During this period, Mani Matter composed his Bernese German songs, playfully toying with words and ideas, which have achieved folk song status.
+Women are almost invisible in this phase – the ‘Bible translator’ Ruth Bietenhard (1920–2015) and Maria Lauber (1891–1973) from Frutigen are exceptions.

-By contrast, the production of books in dialect declined sharply in the mid-1980s.
-Since 2000, however, books in dialect have gained new popularity as the third wave of dialect with the Spoken Word movement and the ‘Bern ist überall’ (Bern is everywhere) authors’ collective.
+Since 2000, however, it has gained new popularity as a third wave of dialect with the spoken word movement and the authors' collective ‘Bern ist überall’ (Bern is everywhere).
+This popularity has continued into the 2020s.

 Detailed description